Center for X-ray Analytics

 Our laboratory combines expertise of X-ray based imaging technology (nano- and micro-X-CT: 2D, 3D to 4D), X-ray diffraction (XRD, HRXRD) and wide and small angle scattering methods (WAXS, SAXS, XPCI).
 We work on developing and enhancing new competencies in X-ray methodology and aim in bridging the gap between X-ray methods by their combination and / or fusion.
 Studies of dynamical processes: on surfaces, in interfaces, in fluidic systems have a central part.
 Models for the understanding of complex systems such as low density and low contrast materials like bio-systems and polymers will be established especially for the bio medical sector in collaboration also with Swiss hospitals.

-The X-ray team concentrates on life-sciences research (Health and Performance: new medical diagnostics), Nanostructured Materials (model development for system understanding: systems between order and disorder), Materials for Energy Technologies and Sustainable Built Environment (phase contrast CT, e.g. imaging of liquid transport through porous building and energy materials).
+The X-ray team concentrates on life-sciences research (Health and Performance: new medical diagnostics), Nanoscale Materials & Technologies (model development for system understanding: systems between order and disorder), Materials for Energy Technologies and Sustainable Built Environment (phase contrast CT, e.g. imaging of liquid transport through porous building and energy materials).

 Click here to have an overview of all events at Empa.